 Fact: ghee aids in supplying HDL cholesterol hence helps to regulate harmful cholesterol

-Despite the bad reputation, saturated fats are necessary as they help in boosting the general immunity of the human body and keep viral infections mostly away.
+Despite the bad reputation, saturated fats are necessary as they help in boosting the general immunity of the human body and keep viral infections naturally away.

 Regular and restricted consumption of cow ghee can keep LDL cholesterol under control if you practice exercise, follow a healthy diet, and enjoy adequate rest at night.
 Ghee is a lavish source of healthy Omega-3 and Omega-6 fatty acids, which decrease LDL cholesterol.

 Grass fed Ghee is harmful to cardiovascular health

 Fact: Pure cow ghee intake in moderation can improve cardio health

 Modern dieticians are recommending restricted intake of cow ghee for patients with cardiovascular disease (CVD).
-Cow ghee containing 65% of saturated fats, which are mostly short-chain fatty acids.
+Cow ghee contains 65% of saturated fats, which are mostly short-chain fatty acids.
 According to a study long-chain fatty acids, as found in red meat, are more responsible for inducing problems like blood clotting and thrombosis.
-To date, short-chain fatty acids are not found linked to CVD diseases.
+Latest reserach admits that short-chain fatty acids are not found directly linked to CVD diseases.

-Those who have already developed cardiac diseases should consume cow ghee in a restricted amount in place of normal cooking oil because grass-fed cow ghee is safer for the CVD diet.
+Those who have already developed cardiac diseases may consume grass fed ghee in a restricted amount.

 However, you need to use the best quality cow ghee for enjoying the best weight loss benefits and CVD prevention.